 Think about your own needs and those of any stakeholders in your organization.
 Consider board members, volunteers, donors, and sponsors – anyone with a share in your organization’s mission and vision.
 What do they need to know to stay informed?
 How do you measure success?
 What information will inform your choices, plans, and spending decisions?

 Plan, Write, Discuss

 “A solid requirements document is the first step to ensuring the success of your project.”

-Finally, consider the automations you’ll need.
+Finally, consider the automation you’ll need.
 Automations go above and beyond merely storing or printing out data.
-They are the magic ingredient that gives your database that extra bit of power only a computer can provide.
-By automations, I mean:
+They are the magic ingredient that gives your database the extra power only a computer can provide.
+By automation, I mean:

 Buttons that generate an email message or perform some other task.

 Something that activates the comparison, sorting, or categorization of information.

 A workflow triggered by something and then continued until finished.

 All database projects should begin with a solidly constructed requirements document.
 Like a set of building plans for a house, it will provide a framework for the architecture of the database.
 A good developer will ask questions and build on your initial document until everything is clearly defined.
 Only then will they begin to create a plan to construct your vital asset: your database.